dsccommunity/SqlServerDsc/README.md

 * **AvailabilityGroupName** _(Key)_: The name of the availability group.
 * **SQLServer** _(Required)_: Hostname of the SQL Server to be configured.
 * **SQLInstanceName** _(Key)_: Name of the SQL instance to be configued.
 * **PrimaryReplicaSQLServer** _(Write)_: Hostname of the SQL Server where the primary replica is expected to be active.
-If the primary replica is not found here, the resource will attempt to connect to the primary replica.
+If the primary replica is not found here, the resource will attempt to find the host that holds the primary replica and connect to it.
 * **PrimaryReplicaSQLInstanceName** _(Write)_: Name of the SQL instance where the primary replica lives.
 * **Ensure** _(Write)_: Specifies if the availability group replica should be present or absent.
 Default is Present. { *Present* | Absent }
 * **AvailabilityMode** _(Write)_: Specifies the replica availability mode.
 Default is 'AsynchronousCommit'. { *AsynchronousCommit* | SynchronousCommit }